danpla/dpscreenocr/doc/manual.md

 *   **(Unix) No languages**

-    Make sure that the TESSDATA_PREFIX environment variable is either not set or points to the parent directory of your "tessdata" folder.
+    Make sure that the TESSDATA_PREFIX environment variable is either not set or points to the directory with ".traineddata" files.

 *   **(Windows) "Run executable" opens the script in a text editor**